Inference on model parameters with many L-moments: Details on selection methods

 A few details with regards to the methods used are in order.
 First, in method (ii), the approximate RMSE of the target quantile is computed using a parametric bootstrap and the expansion in \Cref{remark_higher_scalar}, \textbf{up to second order}.
-We do so by considering a third order mean-value expansion of the target quantile (i.e. we discard the third order terms in \eqref{eq_expansion_function}), and by working with the expansion of the L-moment estimator up to order $T^{-1}$.
-We discard third-order terms from the expansion for computational reasons -- doing so allows us to compute the required derivatives automatically using efficient automatic differentiation algorihms.\footnote{Specifically, we use R package \texttt{autodiffr}, which serves as a wrapper to Julia routines that compute Jacobians and Hessians efficiently using automatic differentiation.} As can be seen from the formulae in \cref{remark_higher_scalar}, if $\hat{\theta}-\theta_0$ is (approximately) symmetrically distributed, then dropping third order terms should not affect the bias term that composes the MSE estimate, though it could change the estimated RMSE by changing higher-order variance-related terms.
-In such settings, one would thus expect the RMSE formula that ignores third order terms to skew selection towards lower bias-inducing choices of $L$.
-Given the nonlinear nature of the problem, one expects such choices to lead to small values of $L$.
-Therefore, in order to somewhat counterbalance the effect of ignoring third order terms terms, we run our selection approach with $L$ ranging from $d+1$ to $T \land 100$, i.e. we do not allow the procedure to pick the just-identified choice $L=d$.
+We do so by considering a third order mean-value expansion of the target quantile (i.e. we discard the third order terms in \eqref{eq_expansion_function} when estimating the RMSE), and by working with the expansion \eqref{eq_higher_taylor} of the L-moment estimator up to order $T^{-1}$.
+See Algorithm \ref{alg:rmse} for the pseudo-code of our resulting approach and the script \texttt{selection.R} in the accompanying Github reposition for a computational implementation in \texttt{R}.
+We discard third-order terms from the expansion for computational reasons -- doing so allows us to compute the required derivatives inexpensively using closed-form expressions for Jacobians and Hessians involved in these expressions.\footnote{For those distributions for which an applied user does not have the required Jacobians and Hessians in closed form, our computational implementation computes the required derivatives using differentiation routines available in the R package \texttt{autodiffr}, which serves as a wrapper to Julia routines that compute Jacobians and Hessians efficiently using automatic differentiation.}$^,$\footnote{While it is certainly possible to use symbolic differentiation (e.g. Mathematica routines) to obtain closed-form expressions for third-order derivatives for the GEV and GPD families, the evaluation of such derivatives, as well as the computation of the cross-products involved in the higher-order term $\Theta^3_T$, start to become computationally prohibitive as we consider larger candidate values of $R$.} As can be seen from the formulae in \Cref{remark_higher_scalar}, if $\hat{\theta}-\theta_0$ is (approximately) symmetrically distributed, then dropping third order terms should not affect the bias term that composes the MSE estimate, though it could change the estimated RMSE by changing higher-order variance-related terms.
+In such settings, one would thus expect the RMSE formula that ignores third order terms to skew selection towards lower bias-inducing choices of $R$.
+Given the nonlinear nature of the problem, one expects such choices to lead to smaller values of $R$ than including further higher-order terms would.
+In future research, it would be interesting to assess whether there are gains in including third-order terms in the estimated higher-order MSE.
+In our Monte Carlo simulations, we run our selection approach with $R$ ranging from $d$ to $T \land 100$.